Albrtito/ObsidianNotes/02-Atomic/1728386212 - The network layer.md

 1. [[1730567078 - The network layer data plane|Data plane]]:
 	**Implements [[1730567584 - Forwarding function of the network layer|Forwarding]]:** When a datagram arrives at a router it must be *forwarded*, this means sending it to the next apropiate router in the path to its destination, blocking it or managing it.

    + The systems that implement this functions are the [[1730624725 - Router|routers]].
-We can see more about their structure at its page.
+We can see more about their structure and where it’s implemented at its page.

 2. [[1730567097 - The network layer control plane|Control plane]]:
 	**Implements [[1730567598 - Routing function of the network layer|Routing]]** Routing is identifying the paths to take over the network.
 This is done by **routing algorithms**

+	+ Based on the approach to the control plane, its functions will be implemented by the [[1730624725 - Router|Routers]], specifically in their processors, or by external software systems (SDN).

 ## Network service model:
 The netwok service model could provide tons of different services, security, in-order delivery, guaranteed delivery, congestion or flow control… However **only one service is provided**, the [[1728387775 - Best effort services|best-effort service]].